Chart Color Schemes

 Transport servicing is good compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

 Colonel Light Gardens has 87 active public transport stops, all of which are bus stops.
-These stops are served by 52 different routes that together facilitate 3,244 weekly passenger trips.
-The area's transport accessibility is rated as excellent, with residents typically located just 188 meters from the nearest stop.
+These stops are served by 52 different routes that together facilitate 3,238 weekly passenger trips.
+The area's transport accessibility is rated as excellent, with residents typically residing 188 meters from the nearest stop.
+As a predominantly residential zone, most commuters travel outwards.
+Cars remain the primary mode of transport at 83%, while buses account for 8% and cycling makes up 3%.
+On average, there are 1.4 vehicles per dwelling.

 Frequently Asked Questions - Transport